qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 For each identified violation assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
 Document the resulting violation causes and effect and the mitigated safety requirement.
 Document safety mitigation to avoid or control the violation.
 The mitigation coverage shall be estimated in percent.
-The attributes of the template are described in :ref:`_process_requirements_safety_analysis_attributes'.
+The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.

 **Step 2:**